 At-home DIY kits may seem like the cheaper option in the smaller picture, but if you consider the cost, in the long run, it quickly adds up.
-In order to get brighter teeth, most at-home kits require daily use.
+In order to get rid of discoloration and achieve brighter teeth, most at-home kits require daily use.
 Professional teeth whitening services last longer and you get faster results.

 It is important to schedule a checkup and cleaning before attempting to whiten your teeth.
 There may be cavities, plaque build-up, or tartar preventing your teeth from achieving the desired color.
 You should address any dental issues before proceeding with a teeth whitening procedure since patients with cracks, tooth decay, and gum diseases are not good candidates.
 Your dentist will likely delay the procedure until these issues have been corrected.